 To be clear, all of this extra work isn’t even really a necessary part of my job.
 But it feels important to become competent with these tools in a world that’s increasingly moving towards open-source development and collaboration, especially in the sciences.
 The recent achievement of the first powered flight on Mars was even made possible by a publicly-hosted GitHub repo!
 Planetary science seems to be getting on board with the concept as well.

-I actually love this trend, as it’s enabled me to participate in cutting-edge science even as a spent a couple years outside of an academic institution, with no access to a MATLAB or ArcGIS licence.
-But I can’t say it’s been a walk in the park to learn all these new tools.
+I actually love this trend, as it’s enabled me to participate in cutting-edge science even as a spent a couple years outside of an academic institution, with no access to a MATLAB or ArcGIS licence, via projects such as spyder and QGIS.
+But I can’t say it’s been a walk in the park to grapple with these new tools in the midst of trying to get everything else going on this PhD journey.

 The Solution

-In the end, I decided to just start over and fork a copy of the minimal-mistakes Jekyll theme repository and rebuild my website from that.
-I actually used a repository specifically created as a template for a GitHub Pages starter, which hugely simplified things.
-And thus came to be the page you are looking at now.
+In the end, I decided to just start over and fork a copy of the minimal-mistakes Jekyll theme and rebuild my website from that.
+I actually used a repository specifically created as a template for a GitHub Pages starter, which hugely simplified things—if you’re looking to create a website this way yourself, I highly recommend this option.
+Once you have the repository cloned to your local computer with the GitHub version set up as the remote/origin, there is also a relatively simple set of commands that will cover almost everything you need to create new posts/pages and keep things synchronized.
+My typical process now looks like this:

 That’s all for now!
 Hopefully actual research and/or personal posts will resume next time.